asif-almahmud/react-paginate-in-peace/README.md

 # react-paginate-in-peace

-A simple react pagination component.
+A simple and easy to use react pagination component.

 ## Installation

     npm install react-paginate-in-peace

-or

-    yarn add react-paginate-in-peace

 ## Usage